-The European Robotics Forum 2019, taking place in Bucharest on March 20th-22nd, will be a great opportunity to meet the robotic arm MARA in action.
-MARA is the first cobot running ROS 2 natively in each of its components, which makes this industrial robotic arm completely modular and extensible.
+The European Robotics Forum 2019, taking place in Bucharest on March 20th-22nd, will be a great opportunity to meet MARA robotic arm in action.
+MARA is the first collaborative robot (cobot) running ROS 2 natively in each of its components, which makes this industrial robotic arm completely modular and extensible.

 “ROS is the de facto standard for robot application development.
 We estimate that more than 90% of the robotics research community is already working with ROS and its fastly transfering into the industrial world.
 Robotics startups like ourselves, but also big players like Google, Amazon or Bosch are pushing hard for ROS, because we understand that robots being able to speak to each other and to humans in a common language is the key to the future down the road”, says Victor Mayoral, who contributed to ROS 2 on its early stage as a young PhD candidate in California back in 2014 and has now made this technology the centerpiece of Acutronic Robotics as its CEO.